LINRAD VIDEOS

 Selective amplifiers 48.
 (Sixth design) |||| [nerds93] More problems investigated.
 Found a problem with the interferometer, a mistake as you can see in nerds94.

 Selective amplifiers 49.
-(Sixth design) |||| [nerds95 More experiments with the oscillator but paused after I looked at the noise from a rubidium source.
+(Sixth design) |||| [nerds95] More experiments with the oscillator but paused after I looked at the noise from a rubidium source.

 Noise in oscillators 1. |||| [nerds45] The sideband noise of a Wenzel 501-04538 ULNO is measured in my setup.
-Agreement with earlier measurements with a Rohde & Schwarz FSWP is fairly good.
+Agreement with earlier measurements with a Rohde & Schwarz FSUP is fairly good.

 Noise in oscillators 2. |||| [nerds57] Phase noise and amplitude noise may differ significantly.